top of page

 1.2 Create a Timeline

 Set a realistic timeline for achieving your goals.
 Learning a language for academic purposes takes time and dedication, so plan your study schedule accordingly.
 For example, if you’re aiming to pass the TestDaF, set milestones such as mastering basic grammar in the first three months, expanding academic vocabulary in the next three months, and focusing on practice exams in the final months.
+In a related post, we address the question of how long it takes to learn German.

 2. Build a Strong Foundation in German